 When children are not being directed by others, their natural curiosity leads them to explore their environment and, in their play, to emulate the behavior of their elders.
 They are especially drawn to explore the tools and skills that seem to empower their role models.

-When children are immersed in a culture of partnership — where power is expressed through connection and cooperation rather than control and domination — their innate sociality leads them to engage and play with others in ways that develop greater social intelligence and collaborative skills.
+When children are immersed in a culture of partnership — where connection and cooperation replace control and domination — their innate sociality leads them to engage and play with others in ways that develop their social/emotional intelligence and collaborative skills.

-Since the dawn of humanity, children in hunter-gatherer bands have educated themselves in this way, acquiring vast bodies of cultural knowledge and skills, without the need for anything like today’s standard schooling and teaching methods.
+Since the dawn of humanity, children in hunter-gatherer bands have educated themselves in this way, acquiring vast bodies of knowledge without the need for anything like today’s standard schooling and teaching methods.